 Keeping ahead of weeds and controlling them when they are small is essential for good weed management.
 This requires persistence throughout the entire growing season to remove weeds as they emerge or resprout.

 Vining weeds can be controlled by pulling and digging.
 This method is best for small, newly emerged weeds and is done more easily after a soaking rain or deep watering.
 Utilize a trowel, spade, or weeding tool to dig and pull the plant out of the ground.
 If the vine is large, it can be pruned off before digging it out to make the process a little easier.
-Any portion of the vine that is above a pruning cut will quickly die and can be removed from a structure or carefully pulled or cut out of the tree or plant it is growing on.
+Any portion of the vine above a pruning cut will quickly die and can be removed from a structure or carefully pulled or cut out of the tree or plant it is growing on.

 For those vines that are large and established and/or intertwined with other trees and shrubs, it is not practical or possible to spray the foliage because it cannot be reached or because of the potential of damage to desirable plants from overspray or drift.
 In these situations, the herbicide can be applied to the cut stump.
 Cut stump applications involve cutting the vine off near the base and applying the herbicide directly to the cut surface as quickly as possible after the cut has been made and the sawdust has been brushed aside.
 Utilize a sprayer, squirt bottle, or foam brush to apply herbicide to the entire cut surface of the stump.
 Only use enough herbicide to thoroughly wet the cut surface and avoid runoff.

 Applications of glyphosate and triclopyr at higher concentrations work well for this application method.
 Glyphosate should be at least 20% active ingredient and triclopyr should be greater than 8% active ingredient.

 Applications can be made anytime during the growing season, although late summer and fall applications tend to be slightly more effective.